j-jasz/folder_thumbnailer/README.md

 # folder_thumbnailer
-Shell script for bulk generating custom fodler based on a base folder icon.
+Shell script for bulk generating custom folder thumbnails based on a base folder icon.

 For all images in /source script:
 - changes all filenames to lowercase